Rigidity results for $L^p$-operator algebras and applications: Introduction

 \section{Introduction}

-Given $p\in [1,\infty)$, we say that a Banach algebra $A$ is an \emph{$L^p$-operator algebra} if it admits an isometric representation on an $L^p$-space. $L^p$-operator algebras have been historically studied by example, starting with Herz's influential works \cite{Her_theory_1971} on harmonic analysis on $L^p$-spaces.
-There, given a locally compact group $G$, Herz studies the Banach algebra $PF_p(G)\subseteq \B(L^p(G))$ generated by the left regular representation, as well as its weak-$\ast$ closure $PM_p(G)$ and its double commutant $CV_p(G)$.
-The study of the structure of these algebras has attracted the attention of a number of mathematicians in the last decades \cite{Cow98PredConv, Run05ReprQSL, Der11ConvOps}, particularly in what refers to the so-called ``Convolvers-pseudomeasures problem", which asks whether $CV_p(G)=PM_p(G)$ for all groups $G$; this is known for $p=1,2$, but remains open for $p\in (1,\I)\setminus\{2\}$, even for discrete groups.
-We refer the interested reader to the recent paper \cite{DawSpr19ConvLp} for an excellent survey on the problem as well as for a proof that $CV_p(G)=PM_p(G)$ when $G$ has the approximation property.
+Given $p\in [1,\infty)$, we say that a Banach algebra is an \emph{$L^p$-operator algebra} if it admits an isometric representation on an $L^p$-space.
+The case $p=2$ has been intensively studied and a rich theory has been developed; for $p\in [1,\infty)\setminus\{2\}$, new challenges arise, and much less is known.

+Historically, one important strand arises from Herz's influential works in the 1970s on harmonic analysis on $L^p$-spaces, unifying results of previous authors for abelian or compact groups.
+Given a locally compact group $G$, Herz studied the Banach algebra $PF_p(G)\subseteq \Bdd(L^p(G))$ generated by the left regular representation, as well as the commutant $CV_p(G)\subseteq \Bdd(L^p(G))$ of the right translation operators.
+For $p=2$, these are respectively the reduced group \ca\ and group von Neumann algebra of $G$.
+Both $PF_p(G)$ and $CV_p(G)$ have attracted the attention of a number of people during the last two decades \cite{Cow98PredConv, Run05ReprQSL, Cho15DirFin, DawSpr19ConvLp}; an overview of the classical results can be found in \cite{Der11ConvOps} and a more recent survey can be found in \cite{Gar21ModernLp}.

-$L^p$-operator algebras have recently seen renewed interest, thanks to the infusion of ideas and techniques from operator algebras, particularly in the works of Phillips \cite{Phi_analogs_2012, Phi_crossed_2013}.
-There, Phillips introduced and studied the $L^p$-analogs $\Onp$ of the Cuntz algebras $\mathcal{O}_n$ from \cite{Cun_simple_1977} (which are the case $p=2$).
-These Banach algebras behave in many ways very similarly to the corresponding $C^*$-algebras: among others, they are simple, purely infinite, amenable, and their $K$-theory is independent of $p$.
-For most of these properties, however, the proofs for $p=2$ and $p\neq 2$ differ drastically, since many of the basic tools available in the $C^*$-algebraic setting fail to hold for operators on $L^p$-spaces once $p\neq 2$.
+Many basic tools available in the $C^*$-algebraic setting may fail to hold for operators on general $L^p$-spaces, making their study very challenging.
+Nevertheless, $L^p$-operator algebras have recently seen renewed interest, thanks to the infusion of ideas, examples and techniques from operator algebras, particularly in the works of Phillips \cite{Phi12arX:LpAnalogsCtz, Phi13arX:LpCrProd}.
+There, he introduced and studied the $L^p$-analogs $\Onp$ of the Cuntz algebras $\mathcal{O}_n$ from \cite{Cun77SimpleCAlgGenIsom} (which are the case $p=2$).
+These Banach algebras behave in many ways very similarly to the corresponding \ca{s}: among others, they are simple, purely infinite, amenable, and their $K$-theory is independent of $p$.
+However, the proofs for $p=2$ and $p\neq 2$ differ drastically for most of these.